hanabi/hanabi.github.io/Reference.md

   - Bob knows that if this was a *5 Pull*, it would be pulling the red 2.
 If Bob does nothing, Cathy might go on to misplay the red 2 as some playable 1.
   - Thus, this must be a *5 Pull Finesse*, so Bob blind-plays his *Finesse Position*.
 It is red 1 and it successfully plays.
   - From Cathy's perspective, she initially concluded that Alice's number 5 clue was just a *5 Stall*.
 However, Bob blind-played his *Finesse Position* card, and Cathy knows that Bob would not do that if the move was a *5 Stall*.
 This must be a *5 Pull Finesse*, so Cathy blind-plays her slot 4 card.
 It is red 2 and it successfully plays.
 - As you would expect, it is also possible to perform a *5 Pull Double Finesse*.
 The "pulled" card will always match the final blind-play.
+(If you are looking for an example of a *5 Pull Double Finesse*, see [here](examples/5_Pull_Double_Finesse.md))
 - Unlike other types of *Finesses*, *5 Pull Finesses* must be demonstrated with a blind-play between when the *5 Pull* is given and the *5 Pulled* player's next turn.
 - Subsequently, *5 Pulls* are **not** allowed to initiate a *Reverse Finesse*.
 (This is because we don't want the person with the pulled card to have to entertain too many possibilities.)
 - With that said, players **do** have to respect that forward *5 Pull Finesses* could be *Layered*, *Clandestine*, or have a "*Reverse Finesse*-component".